 - The optimisation of the supplier portfolio, by analysing the number of suppliers in a given product category.
 This KPI (key performance indicator) is used to identify savings levers linked to lower supplier management costs, and above all to lower numbers of orders (more lines per order means fewer orders).

-This 4-step method gives us an all-round "snapshot" of the costs involved in Class-C purchases, and enables us to identify real improvement opportunities.
+This 4-step method gives us an all-round "snapshot" of the costs involved in Tail spend, and enables us to identify real improvement opportunities.

 Following these analyses, we dive deeper into the major levers to evaluate the real savings potential and formulate an initial action plan, which is validated with the customer.

-After this "health check-up", a series of business reviews track progress to date, identifying new opportunities to optimise the cost of C-class purchases as they arise.
+After this "health check-up", a series of business reviews track progress to date, identifying new opportunities to optimise the cost of Tail spend as they arise.